Alex-Hewitt-tech/Crime-Data-Analysis/README.md

 ## Code Setup
 The Link to the data is right here make sure you dowlnoad it as a CSV file https://catalog.data.gov/dataset/crime-data-from-2020-to-present

-To use this dataset, ensure you have the necessary packages installed, and then read the data into a DataFrame using the command:
+Also download the code named Crime_Analysis.py in the src folder.
+To use this dataset ensure you have the necessary packages installed, and then read the data into a DataFrame using the command:

 crime_df = pd.read_csv('C:\\Users\\Computer Username\\Downloads\\Crime_Data_from_2020_to_Present.csv')
 ## Code Overview